-The meeting organizers sent Siobhan and Tanya out at different times, in different directions, but it wasn’t hard for Siobhan to find Tanya again.
+The organizers sent Siobhan and Tanya out in different directions and at different times, but it wasn’t hard for Siobhan to find Tanya again.

-She followed her from a distance, all the way back to the University.
-She watched the other girl walk into the dorms, and after waiting a few minutes while holding the compass spell, Tanya hadn’t moved from her room.
+She followed her from a distance all the way back to the University.
+She watched the other girl walk back to the dorms, then waited a few minutes while holding the compass spell, but Tanya seemingly hadn’t moved from her room.

-Siobhan was exhausted, and wanted nothing more than to find a dark alley somewhere, change back into Sebastien, and flop into her own bed.
-Instead, she turned back around and walked briskly back into the city.
+Siobhan was exhausted and wanted nothing more than to find a dark alley somewhere, change back into Sebastien, and flop into her own bed.
+Instead, she turned around and walked briskly back into the city.
 ‘I can’t get sloppy.’

-Oliver, too, was surprised to see her, but waved her in and up to his office, motioning for her to stand, shivering, in front of the fire while he stoked it higher.
+He was surprised to see her, but waved her in and up to his office, motioning for her to stand, shivering, in front of the fire while he stoked it higher.
 While she warmed, he went down to the kitchen and made coffee for both of them.

 Want to get an email with links as soon as a new chapter comes out?
 Sign up here: https://landing.mailerlite.com/webforms/landing/q4b8d8